Magic DNS automatically registers DNS names for devices in your network.

 You can see the full domain name of any device in your network by opening its machine page in the admin console.

 Disabling Magic DNS

-Magic DNS can be disabled domain-wide by unchecking the box used to enable it.
+Magic DNS can be disabled for your whole network by toggling the same button you used to enable it in the admin panel.

-If you are experiencing trouble with Magic DNS on a particular device and wish to disable it only there, the current solution is to stop accepting DNS from the admin console in general.
+If you are experiencing trouble with Magic DNS on a particular device and wish to disable it only there, the current solution is to stop accepting network DNS settings in general.

 On Linux, stop accepting DNS with: